Epaminondaslage/Shell-Script-em-Linux/README.md

 * [Status do Projeto](#Status-do-Projeto)
 * [Bibliogafia](#Bibliogafia)

 # Shell Script no Linux com OrangePi One

+Orange Pi One is an open-source single-board computer.
+It is highly compact with a dimension of 69X48mm.
+It can run Android 4.4, Ubuntu, Debian Image.

 Podemos utilizar a criação de arquivos de scripts para tornar mais simples as execuções de tarefas repetitivas no dia a dia.
 Muito tempo do programador é empregado em ações desse tipo, como abrir os mesmos programas todos os dias; esvaziar a lixeira e diretórios temp para economizar espaço em disco; etc.